The Paella King Welcomes You

 I’ve been traveling around the western part of the state of Washington for the last 14 years, preparing paella and sometimes playing flamenco guitar for a variety of events — from intimate gatherings to weddings.

-For smaller events, I offer tapas and salads in addition to the paella.
 For those who require more complete catering, I work with a catering service.
 I can even arrange for a flamenco show with singers and dancers.
 No matter how elaborate, I can help you express your Spanish fantasy.

 The word “paella” is an evolution of the Latin word “patella,” which referred to a flat-bottomed cooking vessel with handles on the sides and was probably used to prepare a variety of dishes.
 The settling of the Arabs into the Iberian Peninsula in the 8th century AD brought with it the cultivation of rice (ar-rrozz in Arabic, arroz in Spanish).
 The largest production of rice in Spain occures in a region called “La Albufera,” a wetlands area not far from the city of Valencia, on the east coast.
 The other prominent ingredient in paella, saffron (azafrán, in Spanish), is also grown in Spain.
 This completes the trinity for paella aficionados: the pan, the rice, and the saffron.